AngelicaNartova/FlowerSite/README.md

 ﻿# FlowerSite

 This is an example of a website for a flower shop.
-Based on UI mockup.
+Based on an UI mockup.

 It includes: